Welcome to SP! -

 Overview

-Peak P is one of the more obscure members of the (already pretty obscure) club of alphabet summits of the Gore Range.
+Peak P is one of the more obscure members of the (already pretty obscure) club of the Gore Range Alphabet.

-Located between the rarely visited Upper Piney Valley and the even more isolated North and South Slate Creek Drainages, it is deeply hidden in the Gore Range - absolute loneliness is guaranteed.
+It is deeply hidden in the Gore Range.
+Located between the rarely visited Upper Piney Valley and the even more isolated North and South Slate Creek Drainages.
+Absolute solitude is guaranteed.

 Getting There